selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

 ---
 layout: post
-title: "I've integrated Salesforce With a Google API to display on a map the best pizzerias around me"
+title: "I've integrated Salesforce with a Google API to display on a map the best pizzerias around me"
 date: 2023-06-02 09:00:00 +0300
 categories: jekyll update
 ---